ridiculous/grape-middleware-logger/README.md

 end
 ```

+Server requests will be logged to STDOUT by default.

 #### Rails
-Using Grape with Rails? `Rails.logger` will be used by default.
+Using Grape with Rails?
+The `Rails.logger` will be used by default.

 #### Custom setup
-Want to customize the logging?
-You can provide a `logger` option.
+Customize the logging by passing the `logger` option.
 Example using a CustomLogger and parameter sanitization:
 ```ruby
 use Grape::Middleware::Logger, {
   logger: CustomLogger.new,